Ruptured Cranial Cruciate Ligament

 The Drawer Sign

-If the rupture occurred some time ago, there will be swelling on side of the knee joint that faces the other leg.
-This is called a medial buttress and is a sign that arthritis is well along.
+If the rupture occurred some time ago, there will be swelling on the side of the knee joint that faces the opposing leg.
+This is called a medial buttress and is a sign that arthritis has progressed.

-It is not unusual for animals to be tense or frightened at the veterinarian’s office.
+It is not unusual for animals to be tense or frightened at the veterinary clinic.
 Tense muscles can temporarily stabilize the knee, preventing demonstration of the drawer sign during examination.
 Often sedation is needed to get a good evaluation of the knee.
 This is especially true with larger dogs.
-Eliciting a drawer sign can be difficult if the ligament is only partially Ruptured.
-Partial Disease is often progressive so initially there may be no evidence but 1-3 months down the line it may become obvious there is a cruciate rupture.
+Eliciting a drawer sign can be difficult if the ligament is only partially ruptured.
+Partial disease is often progressive so initially there may be no evidence but 1-3 months down the line it may become obvious there is a cruciate rupture.

 Since arthritis can set in relatively quickly after a cruciate ligament rupture, radiographs (x-rays) to assess arthritis are helpful.
-Another reason for radiographs is that occasionally when the cruciate ligament tears, a piece of bone where the ligament attaches to the tibia also breaks off.
+A further reason for radiographs is that occasionally, when the cruciate ligament tears, a piece of bone where the ligament attaches to the tibia also breaks off.
 This will require repair and the surgeon will need to know about it before beginning surgery.
-Arthritis that has set in prior to surgery limits the extent of the recovery after surgery, though surgery is still needed to slow or even curtail further arthritis development.
+Arthritis that has set in prior to surgery limits the extent of the recovery after surgery.
+Although surgery is still required to slow or even curtail further arthritis development.